“How to use auto reframe and resize videos in Premiere Pro?”

 Part 2: Quickly Resize Videos to Fit Different Aspect Ratios with Wondershare Filmora for Mac

 As said earlier, we’ve another quick alternative to resizing videos without any complications.
 So, let’s reveal that fast method via Wondershare Filmora without any further ado.
 Wondershare Filmora is one of the competitive video editing programs for Adobe Premiere Pro.
-And, it has recently come up with a demanding feature of Auto Reframe.
+It's available on both Mac and Windows.
+So you can resize videos on Windows as well with the below steps.
+It has recently come up with a demanding feature of Auto Reframe.